brugobi/restaurant_page-js/README.md

 # restaurant_page-js

-> This is a responsive Restaurant page builded with entire JavaScript.
+> This is a responsive Restaurant page built with entire JavaScript.

 ## Feature